-Following the latest Government guidance, we are delighted to announce that Henry Moore Studios & Gardens will reopen on Saturday 4 July.
+Following the latest Government guidance, we are delighted to announce that Henry Moore Studios & Gardens is now open to visitors.

 In order to effectively manage social distancing measures, we will be asking all visitors to pre-book tickets, with a 60 minute arrival slot, in advance of their visit.
 Tickets are available online via our Art Tickets page.